nyhemy/patient-management-frontend/README.md

 ### Setup Frontend

 1. Open up the frontend in VSCode.
-If you have to proper access rights it is available for download from the link below:
+If you have to proper access rights it is available to be cloned down from the git repo below:
 *https://gitlab.catalyt.es/training/cycleworkinggroups/nationwide/associates/nicolas-hemenway/final-project-frontend*.

 2. Open your Git GUI and Navigate to the frontend app root repository.

-3. Run `npm install`.
+3. Run `npm install`, this will install any dependencies the app needs to run.

 4. Once all the dependencies have finished intalling run `npm start`.
 The app should automatically open in your browser.